nateahess/ADPS-Toolkit/README.md

 > A simple set of PowerShell scripts to assist with Active Directory auditing, automations, Identity and Access Management, and more.

-`All of the scripts in this toolkit are written so they can be ran individually or through the main script`
+`All of the scripts in this toolkit are written so they can be ran individually or through the adps.ps1 script`